jrebagliatti/techcasestudies/_posts/2016-09-01-Xamarin_Bot.md

 A major challenge was that the Powerupcloud dev team had no experience with Xamarin development prior to this engagement.
 The following details helped them implement their bot integration with a Xamarin mobile app.

-Following are the technical details of creating a bot using the Bot Framework, integrating it with a cross-platform Xamarin app, and adding Cognitive Services to make the app smart.
+Following are the technical details for:
+- Creating a bot using the Bot Framework
+- Integrating the bot with a cross-platform Xamarin app
+- Adding Cognitive Services to make the app smart

 ### Creating a bot using the Bot Framework
 The following two NuGet packages were added to the Xamarin.Forms shared project: